A Doctor's Insights Into Gun Violence And Gun Laws Around The World

 If there were broad-based gun reform legislation in the U.S., would that make a difference?

 It's my opinion that the United States would see an outsize impact from a slate of legislative proposals that Mexico has adopted because we lack the organized crime in the way Mexico has.
-But not only do we have to have legislation [to address gun control] we need to think about policy positions that allow us to buy back the current supply of firearms, of how we dwindle that number down.
+But not only do we have to have legislation [to address gun control]; we need to think about policy positions that allow us to buy back the current supply of firearms, of how we dwindle that number down.

 Is there an example of a country that had a high rate of deaths from gun violence, then enacted legislation and saw a change?